CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/binary_search.md

     If the middle element is greater than the target, discard the right half by setting high to mid - 1.
 4. Repeat: Repeat steps 2 and 3 until the target is found or the low pointer exceeds the high pointer.

-Time Complexity
+### Time Complexity

-The time complexity of binary search is
+The time complexity of binary search is $𝑂(log𝑛)$

-𝑂(log𝑛)
-O(logn), where 𝑛
-n is the number of elements in the array.
+where $n$ is the number of elements in the array.
 This logarithmic time complexity makes binary search significantly faster than linear search for large datasets.

-Practical Applications
+## Practical Applications

 Binary search is widely used in various real-world applications and algorithmic problems:

 1. Searching in a Sorted Array